Criminal Justice Studies

 Earn Credit for Your Experience

 Experience teaches.
-Through Credit for Prior Learning (CPL), Criminal Justice Studies students in the following fields may be able to receive credit for their professional experience and training:
+Through Credit for Prior Learning (CPL), you may be able to earn credit for professional training and work in:

 Document Readers are required to view documents.